MicrosoftDocs/sdk-api/sdk-api-src/content/mprapi/nf-mprapi-mpradminconnectiongetinfo.md

 On successful completion, a pointer to an array of structures that describe the connection.
 These structures are of type <a href="https://msdn.microsoft.com/e2561365-be3f-44cd-bb3c-18b001fc4d5d">RAS_CONNECTION_0</a>, <a href="https://msdn.microsoft.com/5f6c6895-4baf-46d7-865a-b95342b70abb">RAS_CONNECTION_1</a>, <a href="https://msdn.microsoft.com/5dcc20f0-7447-4256-9dde-18a4a3c95816">RAS_CONNECTION_2</a>, or <a href="https://msdn.microsoft.com/f474563e-01c5-4f2a-aec4-477e0ffc7ab2">RAS_CONNECTION_3</a>, depending on the value of the <i>dwLevel</i> parameter.

 To free this memory, call <a href="https://msdn.microsoft.com/60cae055-841a-4435-bf0e-4198b1ccdd4e">MprAdminBufferFree</a>.

-#### - hConnection [in]

-A handle to the connection to retrieve data about.
-To obtain this handle, call <a href="https://msdn.microsoft.com/27be536e-0437-4e30-aef7-ed92f50baeaa">MprAdminConnectionEnum</a>.

 ## -returns